Olympic-class ocean liner: Olympic

-During the 1920s Olympic would enjoy great popularity on the transatlantic route, earning the nickname The Ship Magnificent'.
-She often carried famous celebrities of the day, included the actor Charlie Chaplin and the then Prince of Wales Edward VIII.
+During the 1920s Olympic would enjoy great popularity on the transatlantic route, earning the nickname "The Ship Magnificent".
+She often carried famous celebrities of the day, included the actor Charlie Chaplin and the then Edward, Prince of Wales.
 In 1934 she inadvertently collided with and sank Nantucket Lightship LV-117, leading to the death of seven of the lightship's eleven crewmembers.

-Despite a major refit later in her career, Olympic struggled to compete with her newer competitors.
-Following the merger of the White Star Line and Cunard Line in 1934, the ship was taken out of service in April 1935, and scrapped in Jarrow between 1935 and 1937.
+Despite a major refit later in her career, Olympic was outdated compared to newer ships.
+Following the merger of the White Star Line and Cunard Line in 1934, in April 1935 due to the excess tonnage within the new combined fleet of ships Olympic was withdrawn, sold for breaking and towed to Jarrow for scrapping.